vipinnarayane/Power-BI-Business-Insights-360/README.md

 - **Data Acquisition:** Gathered data from various sources.
 - **Data Integration:** Integrated data from MySQL and Excel into Power BI.
 - **Data Transformation:** Used Power Query to clean and transform raw data, ensuring accuracy and consistency.
-- **Data Modeling:** Created relationships between datasets and developed a robust data model to support the analytical requirements.
+- **Data Modeling:** Data Modeling: Data modeling is a critical component that underpins the entire report, as all visuals are based on the structure and relationships within the model.
+Inadequate data modeling can severely affect the report’s performance, making it imperative to follow best practices to ensure both efficiency and accuracy.
+In this project, we adopted the Snowflake data modeling approach, establishing strong relationships between datasets and developing a robust data model to meet the analytical needs.
+For more information on best practices, please refer to this [blog](https://addendanalytics.com/blog/data-modelling-best-practices).
 - **DAX Implementation:** Utilized Data Analysis Expressions (DAX) to create calculated columns, measures, and custom metrics to derive deeper insights.
 - **Dashboard Design:** Designed and developed user-friendly, visually appealing dashboards tailored to the specific needs of finance, sales, marketing, supply chain, executive management, and product performance.
 - **Performance Optimization:** Leveraged DAX Studio to optimize DAX calculations, improve report performance, reduce load times, and better user experience.